Ask a Professor: How Texas Nurse Practitioners Can Fight the Rural Health Crisis

 Full Practice Authority

-In Texas, nurse practitioners are being withheld from practicing to the full extent of their training and education.
-Outdated, costly, and burdensome requirements (such as signed delegation agreements and supervisory requirements) tether NPs to physicians; this stymies the ability of NPs to plug critical primary care gaps in rural areas.
+In Texas, NPs face barriers in practicing to the full extent of their education, training, licensure, and board certifications.
+Outdated, costly, and burdensome requirements (such as signed delegation agreements and supervisory requirements) contractually tie NPs to physicians; this stymies the ability of NPs to plug critical primary care gaps in rural areas.

-That’s a step, but it’s not the end.
-Continuing to modernize the process, and putting NPs under the exclusive regulatory authority of the Texas Board of Nursing, would empower NPs to more freely provide the services they are certified to provide.
-Full practice authority is on the legislative agenda for Texas, in the form of B 1792 and SB 2438.
+Putting NPs under the exclusive regulatory authority of the Texas Board of Nursing would empower NPs to provide the services they are certified to provide more freely.
+Bills that allow for full practice authority are often on the legislative agenda for Texas but have yet to break through and become law.

 “My hope is that soon all NPs in Texas can practice without any unnecessary restrictions and burdens placed on them,” Dr. Abraham says.